kaoutarbenazzou/OS-Project/README.md

 # Test network connection

-nc -l portNum   (Remember to only use your port number)
+Receive : nc -l portNum   (Remember to only use your port number) Send : nc localhost portNum   (Remember to only use your port number)

 Sonny - PortNumber = 1089
 Kaoutar - PortNumber = 1080